 - Right-click on the item and select the Restore option.

 It is considered best practice for all computer users to regularly back up their data.
 This can be done through the native Windows operating system facility known as File History.
 You can also use other third-party backup solutions including backing up to the cloud.
 For this discussion, we will use backups made with File History as the media used to recover a deleted Excel file.
-For more information regarding backing up your Windows 10 system in this way, check out this site.
+For more information regarding backing up your Windows 10/11 system in this way, check out this article.

 Follow these steps to recover files backed up by File History.
 Alternative backup and recovery solutions will use a similar procedure.